Measure the Need: Collecting Global Surgical and Anaesthesia Statistics

 In response to the lack of surgical and anaesthesia data, a consortium of global experts have come together to prepare a consensus statement calling on the UN Statistical Commission to prioritize the collection of surgical and anaesthesia indicators as part of the SDG agenda.
 READ THE STATEMENT HERE.
 We are calling on the global surgery and anaesthesia community to support this statement.
 Sign up to add your organization's name as a supporter of this document.
 Our goal is to get surgical and anaesthesia statistics added to the agenda for the work of the UN Statistical Commission next year.
 Thank you for helping us to make sure that surgical care is measured!

 WHAT IS THE CALL TO ACTION?

 We are calling upon the G4 Alliance's network and global surgery stakeholders to join us in calling for the collection of surgical and anaesthesia indicators in countries around the globe.

 Signatories Commit to:

-- Organize a first meeting among the working group of experts on global surgery and anaesthesia statistics in 2018.
+Support a first meeting among the working group of experts on global surgery and anaesthesia statistics.

-- Draft preliminary recommendations on global surgery and anaesthesia statistics as well as a global surgery statistics compiler manual (both tentatively set for issuance in 2019).
+Provide support to the working group to draft preliminary recommendations on global surgery and anaesthesia statistics as well as a global surgery statistics compiler manual.

-- Present draft recommendations and compiler manual to the United Nations Statistical Commission in 2019.
+Provide support to the working group to present draft recommendations and a compiler manual to the United Nations Statistical Commission.

 Special thanks to the German Global Surgery Alliance, the Program in Global Surgery and Social Change at Harvard Medical School for developing this document and to all those organizations and individuals that have contributed their expertise.